willh89/YourPastCompanion/README.md

 The objective of this project was to develop a chatbot catered to museums, which present the user with short and informative facts about historical events or figures, which could act as a substitute for tour guides during the COVID-19 pandemic.

+## Code

+Most of the project was constructed with Python, employing libraries like Flask and NLTK, installed via NPM.
+Additionally, a JSON file was generated to house all intents (queries and corresponding responses) for the chatbot.
+However, this aspect faced limitations as the bot wasn't originally designed with machine learning capabilities.
+The front-end was developed using HTML5 with CSS3 ensuring the site's visual appeal.
+* Python
+* Flask
+* NLTK
+* NPM
+* HTML5
+* CSS3
+* JavaScript

 ## Local Configuration